Ecology: Radiation: heat, temperature and light

 The biology of life operates within a certain range of temperatures.
 Heat is a form of energy that regulates temperature.
 Heat affects growth rates, activity, behaviour, and primary production.
 Temperature is largely dependent on the incidence of solar radiation.
 The latitudinal and longitudinal spatial variation of temperature greatly affects climates and consequently the distribution of biodiversity and levels of primary production in different ecosystems or biomes across the planet.
 Heat and temperature relate importantly to metabolic activity.
-Poikilotherms, for example, have a body temperature that is largely regulated and dependent on the temperature of the external environment.
+Poikilotherms have a body temperature largely dependent on the temperature of the external environment.
 In contrast, homeotherms regulate their internal body temperature by expending metabolic energy.
 There is a relationship between light, primary production, and ecological energy budgets.
 Sunlight is the primary input of energy into the planet's ecosystems.
 Light is composed of electromagnetic energy of different wavelengths.
 Radiant energy from the sun generates heat, provides photons of light measured as active energy in the chemical reactions of life, and also acts as a catalyst for genetic mutation.
 Plants, algae, and some bacteria absorb light and assimilate the energy through photosynthesis.
 Organisms capable of assimilating energy by photosynthesis or through inorganic fixation of H2S are autotrophs.
 Autotrophs—responsible for primary production—assimilate light energy which becomes metabolically stored as potential energy in the form of biochemical enthalpic bonds.

 Physical environments

 Water

 Diffusion of carbon dioxide and oxygen is approximately 10,000 times slower in water than in air.
 When soils are flooded, they quickly lose oxygen, becoming hypoxic (an environment with O2 concentration below 2 mg/liter) and eventually completely anoxic where anaerobic bacteria thrive among the roots.
-Water also influences the intensity and spectral composition of light as it reflects off the water surface and submerged particles.
-Aquatic plants exhibit a wide variety of morphological and physiological adaptations that allow them to survive, compete, and diversify in these environments.
-For example, their roots and stems contain large air spaces (aerenchyma) that regulate the efficient transportation of gases (for example, CO2 and O2) used in respiration and photosynthesis.
+Water influences the intensity and spectral composition of light as it reflects off the water surface and submerged particles.
 Salt water plants (halophytes) have additional specialized adaptations, such as the development of special organs for shedding salt and osmoregulating their internal salt (NaCl) concentrations, to live in estuarine, brackish, or oceanic environments.
-Anaerobic soil microorganisms in aquatic environments use nitrate, manganese ions, ferric ions, sulfate, carbon dioxide, and some organic compounds; other microorganisms are facultative anaerobes and use oxygen during respiration when the soil becomes drier.
-The activity of soil microorganisms and the chemistry of the water reduces the oxidation-reduction potentials of the water.
-Carbon dioxide, for example, is reduced to methane (CH4) by methanogenic bacteria.
-The physiology of fish is also specially adapted to compensate for environmental salt levels through osmoregulation.
+The physiology of fish is adapted to compensate for environmental salt levels through osmoregulation.
 Their gills form electrochemical gradients that mediate salt excretion in salt water and uptake in fresh water.